root-foundation/root/README.md

-# Rootnet
+# RootNet

 _[homan](https://x.com/homanspirit) & [shiv](https://scholar.google.com/citations?user=WNUGEccAAAAJ&hl=en)_

 ---

-Artificial intelligence promises abundance and prosperity.
+Artificial intelligence promises prosperity and abundance for all.

-But we aren’t _organized_ in a way that lets us take advantage of AI.
-On our _current_ systems, AI will concentrate opportunity and divide society.
+But on our _current_ systems, AI will concentrate opportunity in the hands of the few, divide society, and drive our collapse.

-In this essay, we propose a _new_ way to organize ourselves that enables us to use AI to achieve unity and prosperity instead of division and decay.
+This is why we’re creating RootNet: a new kind of network that unites humanity and unlocks our collective potential in the age of AI.

+On RootNet, you can invest in any kind of potential — in collectives, individuals, and ideas — by trading shares of their tokens: network tokens, personal tokens, or idea tokens (e.g., companies).

+Importantly, a token’s value is grounded in reality — in revenue from real-world creation.

+At the heart of RootNet is the NetworkToken, which represents our collective potential.
+The NetworkToken holds stakes in all users, and each user holds a stake in the NetworkToken, creating a symbiotic bond that structurally unites us.

+When one of us wins, we all win.
+When one falls, we all feel it.

+Only through such unity can we harness AI toward shared prosperity and abundance.

-But first we need to understand how AI will change our world.
+To understand the need for RootNet, we must first see how AI will change our world.

 ---